MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/display-brightness-control.md

 ---
 title: Display brightness control
 author: windows-driver-content
-description: Starting with Windows 8, a standardized solution has been added to allow keyboards (external or embedded on laptops), to control a laptop’s or tablet’s screen brightness through HID.
+description: A standardized solution to allow keyboards (external or embedded on laptops), to control a laptop’s or tablet’s screen brightness through HID.
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'